We have updated our Corona (Covid-19) protocols for cleaning and disinfection services

 3.1 Preventative disinfection

 In cases where we have no evidence of the presence of coronavirus and disinfection is required to reduce the possible viral load, it is recommended that preventive disinfection be carried out, preferably by cold fogging.
-Once the safety period established in the authorisation for registration of the biocide has elapsed, and after ventilation of the treated area, the cleaning services may access the facilities to carry out the cleaning established in their routine action programme, with the usual PPE.
+Once the safety period established in the authorisation for registration of the biocide has elapsed.
+After ventilation of the treated area, the cleaning services may access the facilities to carry out the cleaning established in their routine action programme, with the usual PPE.

 3.2 Disinfection of confirmed virus